Agungvpzz/Survival-Analysis/README.md

    ![chi2 tests](https://github.com/user-attachments/assets/446d77a1-a64b-47dc-bf7a-3cd0f5a1db34)
 </div>

-- As shown in the table, `Gender` and `PhoneService` have insignificant p-value, we drop these features in Hazard Modeling later.
+- As shown in the table, Gender and PhoneService have high p-values, indicating no significant association with churn; therefore, we exclude them from the hazard modeling process.
-- Other features have significant p-value as shown in the table.
+- The remaining categorical features exhibit statistically significant p-values, supporting their inclusion in the model.

 ### F. Pearson Correlation Coefficient Between Churn and each Feature